inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 In the colony of Ostend (51.233 latitude, 2.931 longitude), breeding started in 1993.
 Here the number of LBBG stabilised at about 300-400 pairs since 2010, while the number of HG is still increasing with a maximum of 587 pairs on 2014.
 In Ostend most gulls breed on roof tops both in industrial areas as in the town itself.

+The colony of Vlissingen-Oost ("Sloegebied" 51.450 latitude, 3.689 longitude) is located in the industrial port area of Vlissingen.
+Here the gulls nest on the grassy grounds that are not yet in use for port activities.

 Most birds were trapped on their nest using a walk-in cage.
-In 2013 and 2014 respectively 22 and 24 ground-nesting LBBG were caught in the port of Zeebrugge and respectively 5 and 8 HG on the roof of the Vismijn in Ostend.
-Additionally, in 2014 one ground nesting HG was caught in the port of Zeebrugge and 3 HG were caught with a small canon net when feeding on the Visserskaai in Ostend.
 We took biometrics of all captured gulls (bill length, bill depth, tarsus length, wing length, and body mass) and a feather sample to determine the sex.
 The UvA-BiTS GPS trackers were attached to the back of the gull using a harness of Teflon tape.

+The number of tagged birds and their trap location per year are:

+* 2013: 5 HG nesting on the roof of the Vismijn in Ostend and 22 LBBG nesting in the port of Zeebrugge.
+* 2014: 8 HB nesting on the roof of the Vismijn in Ostend, 1 HG and 24 LBBG nesting in the port of Zeebrugge, and 3 HG feeding on the Visserskaai in Ostend (using a small canon net).
+* 2015: 9 HG nesting on the roof of the Vismijn in Ostend, 13 LBBG nesting in the port of Zeebrugge, and 16 LBBG nesting in Vlissingen-Oost.

 ### Sampling description